TPasini/Synthetics/README.md

 The code works through a simple command line which provides all the required information to produce the synthetic observations.
 An example command could be:

-`python /path/to/Synthetics/synthetics.py -synth /path/to/Synthetics -p /path/to/simulation/cube -radec RA DEC`
+`python /path/to/Synthetics/synthetics.py -p /path/to/simulation/cube -radec RA DEC`

-These three inputs represent:
+These two inputs represent:

-`-synth`: this is simply the path to the Synthetics directory you cloned from GitHub.

 `-p`: this is the path to the simulation cube you want to start from to generate your mock observation.